Advice from Janet Yellen and a Spectacular Zero

 “The SEP forecast did not anticipate the Great Recession that started in December 2007…”

-That’s right, they completely missed the downturn and were overly optimistic about the recovery.
-Yellen reinforced this herself in a 2010 comment when she acknowledged that this:
+Yellen then reinforced this herself in a 2010 comment when she acknowledged that…

 “[We] didn’t see any of that coming until it happened.”